 If you look at the most high-tech prosthetic feet available today, their structure is more like an ostrich’s foot.
 They don’t replicate human anatomy because the anatomically correct human foot is sort of awkward.

-“Humans were not designed from scratch,” DeSilva says.
+“Humans were not designed from scratch,” DeSilva said.
 “We’ve inherited a lot of the anatomies we have from our ape ancestry, and the foot is a wonderful example.”

-When we starting walking on two feet, we no longer needed the flexible feet that our ape ancestors required to climb trees and grab branches.
-In order to give us more stability and allow us to better push off the ground, evolution took a “paper clips and duct tape” approach, DeSilva says.
+When we starting walking on two feet, we no longer needed the flexible feet our ape ancestors required to climb trees and grab branches.
+To give us more stability and allow us to better push off the ground, evolution took a “paper clips and duct tape” approach, DeSilva said.
 But because we walk around on modified ape feet that can twist and roll quite easily, we sprain and break our ankles.
 We get shin splints, plantar fasciitis, and collapsed arches.
 This isn’t just a modern phenomenon; scientists even see some of these common foot injuries in the fossil record.

-"It works well enough, and that’s all you really need in evolution,” DeSilva says.
+"It works well enough, and that’s all you really need in evolution,” DeSilva said.
 “What we have as a consequence of a just-good-enough foot is a billion-dollar podiatry industry.”

 Compared with other apes, humans experience very difficult childbirth.
 That’s largely because the human pelvis is very narrow relative to the big heads and broad shoulders of our babies.